core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

   Hence, OSCORE can be used between an origin client/server and a proxy, as well as between two proxies in an intermediary chain.

 * A CoAP message can be secured by multiple OSCORE protections applied in sequence.
 In such a case, the final result is a message with nested OSCORE protections.
-Hence, following a decryption, the resulting message might legitimately include an OSCORE Option and thus have in turn to be decrypted.
+Hence, following a decryption at a destination OSCORE endpoint, the resulting message might legitimately include an OSCORE Option and thus has in turn to be decrypted, by the same destination OSCORE endpoint or by a different one along the path towards the destination application endpoint included.

   The most common case is expected to consider a message protected with up to two OSCORE layers, i.e.: i) an inner layer, protecting the message end-to-end between the origin client and the origin server acting as application endpoints; and ii) an outer layer, protecting the message between a certain OSCORE endpoint and the other OSCORE endpoint adjacent in the intermediary chain.

   However, a message can also be protected with a higher, arbitrary number of nested OSCORE layers, e.g., in scenarios that rely on a longer chain of intermediaries.
-For instance, the origin client can sequentially apply multiple OSCORE layers to a request, each of which is intended to be consumed and removed by one of the intermediaries in the chain, until the origin server is reached and it consumes the innermost OSCORE layer.
+For instance, the origin client can sequentially apply multiple OSCORE layers to a request, with each intermediary in the chain intended to consume one of those until the origin server is reached and it consumes the innermost OSCORE layer.

   An OSCORE endpoint SHOULD define the maximum number of OSCORE layers that it is able to apply (remove) when processing an outgoing (incoming) CoAP message.
 The defined limit has to appropriately reflect the security requirements of the application.
 At the same time, such a limit is typically bounded by the maximum number of OSCORE Security Contexts that can be active at the endpoint as well as by the number of intermediary OSCORE endpoints that have been explicitly set up by the communicating parties.